Legal Aid Solicitors

-In many cases Legal Aid funding is available to cover the legal costs of your case and we provide a Free Consultation with an Experienced Solicitor to discuss your case.
+In many cases Legal Aid funding may be available to cover the legal costs of your case and we always provide a Free Consultation to discuss your case.

 Sometimes people can be scared of contacting a Solicitor because they are worried they will be left with a Legal Bill as soon as they speak to a Solicitor.
 If you have a Legal Issue do not be afraid to get in contact with us – we offer a Free Consultation for anyone who needs to speak to a Solicitor, no matter how minor or trivial the problem may seem.

 This means you can speak to us Free of Charge and without any obligation.
 We are Legal Aid Solicitors and we can apply for Legal Aid on your behalf.

 There are different types of Legal Aid available:-

 - Legal advice and assistance (the green form scheme), covering initial advice in a case.